 - SMS Provider: The SMS provider that you're using.
-This value will always be Amazon\SNS. - Access Key: Your Amazon SNS Access Key. - Secret Key: Your Amazon SNS Secret Key. - Region: The region of your Amazon SNS. - Sender Id: The name that will be used to send the SMS notifications. - Send Test Message: Configure the test message that will be sent after you finish setting up SMS. - Phone Number: The phone number to which the test message will be sent. - Message: The text message that will be sent to the phone number specified above.
+This value will always be Amazon\SNS. - Access Key: Your Amazon SNS Access Key. - Secret Key: Your Amazon SNS Secret Key. - Region: The region of your Amazon SNS. - Sender Id: The name that will be used to send the SMS messages. - Send Test Message: Configure the test message that will be sent after you finish setting up SMS. - Phone Number: The phone number to which the test message will be sent.
+It should be in the E.164 format. (e.g. +2065551313) - Message: The text message that will be sent to the phone number specified above. - 5.
+Click Apply, then click Send

-22 SAFR Server Clusters
+25 SAFR Server Clusters